DarkAtra/darkatra.dev/_posts/2026-06-27-jetbrains-idea-plugin-for-sage-ini-files.md

   </div>
 </div>

-## Include Navigation and Completion
+### Include Navigation and Completion

-Another small quality-of-life improvement is support for `#include` macros.
-If an INI file contains something like:
+Another useful quality-of-life improvement is support for `#include` macros.
+When an INI file contains an `#include` macro such as:

 ```ini
 #include "data/ini/object/goodfaction/units/men/aragorn.inc"
 ```

-the plugin can resolve the referenced file, jump to it via the usual "go to declaration" action, and offer path completion based on the directory of the current file.
-This is one of those features that does not sound particularly exciting until you have to jump between included files over and over again.
+the plugin can resolve the referenced file, jump to it via the usual "go to declaration" action, and offer path completion based on the current file's directory.

-# Use of AI

-I should probably also mention that this project was intentionally built with a lot of AI assistance.
-Part of the goal was to better understand where AI works well in this kind of project and where its limits become visible.
-Instead of trying to fully understand every IntelliJ Platform API up front, I used AI to draft implementation plans, explore unfamiliar extension points, create tests, and refactor some of the repetitive code.

-This also means that I treated the resulting code somewhat pragmatically: I did not review most of it line by line, but focused on whether it fulfilled the intended behavior through automated tests.
-In other words, the review process was more about verifying the intended behavior rather than manually inspecting every single line of code.

-# What’s Next?
+## What's Next?

-There are still plenty of things I would like to improve.
-Some ideas that come to mind are more inspections, smarter completion for known values, and eventually maybe deeper understanding of the game data itself.
-I also want to keep improving the parser as I run into more real-world INI files with edge cases.
+There's still a lot of room for improvement.
+Some of the next ideas on the roadmap include richer inspections, smarter completion for known property values, and a deeper semantic understanding of the underlying game data.

+For example, navigation support could be extended further to support jumping to related game definitions for armors, weapons, and special powers.
+On top of that, additional inspection rules could catch invalid or misspelled values.
+The parser itself also still has room to evolve, especially as more real-world
+INI files reveal edge cases and inconsistencies that need to be handled more robustly.

-For now, though, I’m already happy with the result.
+For now, though, I'm already happy with the result.
 Editing Sage Engine INI files in IntelliJ IDEA feels much nicer than before, and that was exactly the goal.

-The source code is available on GitHub here: [https://github.com/DarkAtra/bfme2-idea-plugin](https://github.com/DarkAtra/bfme2-idea-plugin)
+If this blog post sparked your interest, feel free to try it out - the [source code is available on GitHub](https://github.com/DarkAtra/bfme2-idea-plugin) and the plugin should soon be available for [download on the Jetbrains Marketplace](https://plugins.jetbrains.com/plugin/32514-sage-engine-ini).